PatrickEMcLean/DungeonMerchantStory/99-theEnd.md

 But you are just a... a... filthy merchant.

-"Ah-HAAA!" said Boltac, holding up a finger, "I am a merchant.
+"Ah-HAAA!" said Boltac, holding up a finger, "I may be a merchant.
 But I'm merchant with an army."

 "Yes, but that hardly elevates your status.
 Do fealty to the Gods and respect there representatives on Earth."